lovego/goa/Readme.md

 ## attentions
 - static route is always matched before regexp route.
-- call `ctx.Next()` in middleware to pass control to the next midlleware or route, if you don't call `ctx.Next()` no remaining midlleware or route will be executed.
+- call `c.Next()` in middleware to pass control to the next midlleware or route, if you don't call `c.Next()` no remaining midlleware or route will be executed.
-- generally don't use midlleware after routes, because generally the routes don't call `ctx.Next()`.
+- generally don't use midlleware after routes, because generally the routes don't call `c.Next()`.

 ## usage
 ```go